-If you are in to land-based activities, you’ve got hundreds of miles of opportunity.
+If you are into land-based activities, you’ve got hundreds of miles of opportunity.
 Many locations are easily accessed by following two-track trails or no-maintenance roads.
-The public access shoreline provides landlubbers the opportunity to hike and explore, swim, camp, view waterfowl and other birds.
+The public access shoreline provides landlubbers the opportunity to hike and explore, swim, camp, and view waterfowl and other birds.
 We like to drive north from Highway 23 on what is designated to be Highway 1806.
 It’s a good idea to be in a pickup truck, or a high-clearance vehicle to access the lake.
 Turn off 1806 to the north and explore the two-track trails.
 We’ve done it several times, but only when it’s dry enough that we won’t get stuck.
 The dog gets excited about this time because we slow down to about 5 mph and weave our way through the hills and valleys to the shoreline.

 In the winter, when the lake’s many bays and inlets freeze over, cross-country skiing is possible.
 Snowmobilers often ride the ice and snow.

 On the water, pleasure boats are commonly seen with passengers enjoying the vast expanse of water.
-In addition to swimming, water skiing, jet skiing, and scuba diving are just some of the favorite activities.
+In addition to swimming, water skiing, jet skiing, and scuba diving are just some of my favorite activities.

 Fishermen travel from across the world to catch walleye, northern pike, and salmon.
 The waters also yield a good harvest of smallmouth bass, catfish, yellow perch, and trout.